MenthorTools/menthor-editor/README.md

 ## 3. Acknowledgments

-We  would like  to thank all [NEMO Research Group](http://nemo.inf.ufes.br/) members who have contributed to some very important features on the tool such as respectively the OntoUML metamodel, OWL codifications and the portuguese text generator.
+We  would like  to thank all [NEMO Research Group](http://nemo.inf.ufes.br/) members who have contributed to the precursor of Menthor called [OLED](http://www.inf.ufes.br/~gguizzardi/edoc2015_camera_ready.pdf) in some very important features such as the OntoUML metamodel, OWL codifications and the portuguese text generator.
 In particular, we thank Roberto Carraretto, Antognoni Albuquerque, Veruska Zamborlini, Vinicius Sobral, Cásssio  Reginato, Victor Amorim, Pedro Paulo Barcelos and Diorbert Correa.

 ## 4. Download & Installation